 >>> Message from the Director ARCHIVES (2000-2011) <<<

-As ever, the tracks of the turtle have led us to distant lands and new adventures as we shared our Arts of Life® programs of natural and cultural awareness with interested people around the world — from the cottonwood / willow banks of the Rio Grande here in Corrales to the sacred peaks of La Sierra Nevada de Santa Marta, Colombia, from the dense forests of East Maui to the lands of the Iroquois in upstate New York.
+Once again, the tracks of the turtle have led us to distant lands and new adventures as we shared our Arts of Life® programs of natural and cultural awareness with interested people and communities around the world — from the western slopes of Oku Pin (Turtle Mountain / the Sandias) near Albuquerque to the lands of the Juruna and the Kayapo in the Xingu Indigenous Preserve of Mato Grosso, from the upcountry forests of Haiku, Maui to the rich, high desert lands of our own northern New Mexico.

 Our programs are a celebration of diversity within our human family, bringing people together through a better understanding of our shared human needs and the necessity to preserve and care for the Natural World that sustains us all.

 The Thanksgiving Address series continues to move with a life of its own, spreading a message of respect and an “attitude of gratitude” for all living things.
 These traditional Native American words of giving thanks come from the people of the Six Nations — the Mohawk, Oneida, Onondaga, Cayuga, Seneca and Tuscarora — also known as the Iroquois or Haudenosaunee, who live in upstate New York, Wisconsin and Canada.

 We currently have ten different language editions: English, German, Swedish, Japanese, Portuguese, Spanish, Bisayan, French, Hawaiian, and Italian.
 And we have been working with Sandra Bigtree and others at Onondaga Nation who desired a version of the Thanksgiving words in Hebrew when they hosted the Israeli National Lacrosse team last September.
 In 2018 we hope to produce a new edition for our series in Hebrew.